davidivad96/read4me/frontend/README.md

-# Frontend for the ReadForMe backend
+# Frontend for the Read4Me backend

 Simple web app where you can upload a document with text (supported formats: PDF, JPG and JPEG) and this will be converted to speech and reproduced in your browser.